tekumara/notes/bash-variables.md

 # foo2 is not exported
 env | grep -i foo2

 ```

-Set a shell variable and make it available to child processes, eg:
+Set a shell variable and make it available to child processes:

 ```
 export foo=bar && python -c 'import os; print(os.environ["foo"])'